katrinleinweber/Git-for-bio-scientists/README.md

 > - record changes, esp. in text files and software source code
 > - also useful for images (JPG, PNG, etc.), but not complex files (DOC, XLS, PDF, etc.)
 > - revert old changes, per line if necessary
-> - also restores files like from normal backup
 > - DEMO: `F0-legends` & `150224-30m`

 ### What is Git?